MeltwaterArchive/storyplayer/v2/modules/host/index.md

 ## Dependencies

-This module has no dependencies of its own, but you will probably want to use it with the [Vagrant](../vagrant/index.html) module.
+This module has no dependencies of its own.

 ## Using The Host Module